10play/10tap-editor/website/docs/api/Components.md

 | items  | `ToolbarItem[]` | DEFAULT_TOOLBAR_ITEMS | array of ToolbarItem's that will be shown on the toolbar                |
 | shouldHideDisabledToolbarItems  | `boolean` | false | Indicates whether disabled items should be hidden |

-See how we add a custom toolbar item in the [color keyboard example](../examples/colorKeyboard.md)

 ### ToolbarItem

 The item rendered by the toolbar component